openforis/sepal-doc/docs/source/cookbook/class_change.rst

 You need to select a categorical image, this can be a classification recipe, or any categorical asset from your google earthengine account.
 In both cases you'll need to select the band to use for the transition and the legend.

-If the selected asset/recipe is a classification recipe (or its export) the legend will be automatically field with the metadata of the file. else you'll need to updload it manually. click on :btn:`fa-solid fa-edit` to open the legend edition tool.
+If the selected asset/recipe is a classification recipe (or its export) the legend will be automatically field with the metadata of the file. else you'll need to updload it manually. click on :btn:`fa-solid fa-pen-to-square` to open the legend edition tool.
 It's the same as the one described in the classification recipe.
 Please refer to :doc:`classification` if you need extra information.

 .. thumbnail:: ../_images/cookbook/class_change/from.png
     :group: recipe_class_change